-I’m a senior nonprofit communications, digital marketing, CRM, and measurement professional who focuses on understanding and motivating nonprofit audiences.
-I currently serve as Director of Analytics & Digital Engagement at The Jewish Education Project and do independent consulting for nonprofits as Kopperwoman.
+I’m a senior nonprofit CRM, digital marketing, and measurement professional who focuses on understanding and motivating nonprofit audiences.
+I most recently served as Director of Data & CRM at Keshet and prior to that as Director of Analytics & Digital Engagement at The Jewish Education Project I do independent consulting for nonprofits as Kopperwoman.

 I like thinking at the strategic level while also building underlying technology and processes to support an organization’s operations, marketing, and fund raising.
 I enjoy partnering with non-tech colleagues to translate business needs into digital infrastructure.
-Strong analysis and visualization skills.
-Deep knowledge in nonprofit CRM, multi-channel online marketing, brand management, fund raising, measurement, and membership.
+I have strong analysis and visualization skills and deep knowledge in nonprofit CRM, multi-channel online marketing, brand management, fund raising, measurement, and membership.

 I love to learn and am always studying something.
 As an online native since 1989, my understanding of digital communications has grown along with the internet.
 I’ve spent time in recent years back in school studying Predictive Analytics at Northwestern University with a goal of bringing data science techniques into my work in the nonprofit sector.
 I hold an MS in Nonprofit Management from the Milano School of International Affairs, Management, and Urban Policy at The New School, and an MA in Sociology from University at Buffalo.
 As a liberal arts undergraduate at Barnard College I majored in psychology; in other words I have a deep interest in understanding what motivates people to do what they do.

-I’m a not-quite-lifelong New Yorker and I love my city.
-I was born in Manhattan, lived in the Bronx as a young child, grew up in the NYC suburbs, went to college in Manhattan, and I’ve lived in Brooklyn since 1992.
-I can be spotted wandering around Prospect Park and the Brooklyn Botanic Garden with my wife, shopping and working at the Park Slope Food Coop, riding around town on my Piaggio BV 350 motorscooter, knitting, and attending live performance at places like the Brooklyn Academy of Music and New York Theatre Workshop.
+I was a not-quite-lifelong New Yorker and love NYC.
+I was born in Manhattan, lived in the Bronx as a young child, grew up in the NYC suburbs, went to college in Manhattan, and lived in Brooklyn from 1992 through 2020.
+Some of my favorite spots are Prospect Park and the Brooklyn Botanic Garden, the Park Slope Food Coop, the Brooklyn Academy of Music and New York Theatre Workshop.
 I love to travel and am always looking forward to my next trip.